ALDEN BALL DOW, FAIA (1904-1983)

 1941 - The John Josef Grebe Residence, 90 West Wiley Lane, Midland MI.
 Grebe was Director of the Dow Chemical Company Physical Chemistry Research Laboratories.
 Has been sold several times.
 3635 sf with 265' frontage on the Chippewa River.
 Sold in 2011 to Guy McLaughlin.

 1941 - The Shailer Bass Residence, 1805 West Sugnet, Midland MI.
 Bass developed Dow Corning's first product, a simple silicone grease.
 3128 sf.
 Has been significantly altered.
 Sold to James and Linda Mathieu.

 1941 - The Thomas Dafoe Residence, 2324 Nurmi Drive, Bay City MI.
 Sold in 1986 George F. Ascherl Jr. Color photos by E. Thor Carlson.

 1941 - Dow designed a 5000-person town, Lake Jackson TX, for employees of his father's Dow Chemical Company site near Freeport TX.
+Includes houses on Camilla Street and surrounding area.
 The first residents arrived at the end of 1943.
 Photo above is an example of a single-family house.
 Population as of 2016 is 27,000.

 1943 - The Circle House, aka the House of Circles.
 Unbuilt.